zikula-modules/Clip/src/modules/Clip/docs/permissions.markdown

 Example rules:

-* only allow the access to list template 'xml' of the pubtypes 7 and 10
+* only allow the access to the 'xml' list template of the pubtypes 7 and 10
   `Clip:(7|10):list | ::xml | OVERVIEW`

-* deny the access to any other list screen of pubtype 7
+* deny the access to any other list screen of the pubtype 7
   `Clip:7:list | :: | NONE`